soorajar0002/ARPROGEARS_ECOM/README.md

 ## Usage

 1. Visit http://localhost:8000 to view the website
-2. If you want to access the merchant dashboard, create a merchant account and log in
+2. If you want to access the admin dashboard, create a admin account and log in

 ## Deployment

-To deploy this project, you can use a WSGI server such as Gunicorn.
-Set the `DJANGO_SETTINGS_MODULE` environment variable to `ecommerce.settings.production` and then run `gunicorn ecommerce.wsgi`.
+To deploy this project, you can use AWS EC2 instance.
+Use WSGI server such as Gunicorn and Nginx to deploy the site.

 ## Contributing